bccp/nbodykit/docs/source/mesh/creating.rst

 .. important::

-  The :func:`~CatalogSource.to_mesh` operation does not perform any interpolation operations -- it merely initializes a new object that sets up the mesh with the configuration provided by the user.
+  The :func:`~CatalogSource.to_mesh` operation does not perform any interpolation operations, which nbodykit refers to as "painting" the mesh.
+  This function merely initializes a new object that sets up the mesh with the configuration provided by the user.
+For more details and examples of painting a catalog of discrete objects to a mesh, see :ref:`painting-mesh`.

 .. _window-kernel: